transparency-dev/trillian-tessera/storage/mysql/PERFORMANCE.md

 # MySQL Performance

 > [!TIP]
-> The performance test result shows that Trillian Tessera can run on the free tier VM instance on GCP.
+> The performance test result shows that Tessera can run on the free tier VM instance on GCP.

 ### GCP Free Tier VM Instance